-They use almond meal instead of flour, Sucanat and honey instead of sugar and are loaded with good-for-you fats like coconut oil, almond butter and chopped nuts.
+They use almond meal instead of flour, Sucanat and honey instead of refined sugar and are loaded with good-for-you fats like coconut oil, almond butter and chopped nuts.
 Fresh from the oven, they’re a little crumbly, but so, so good.

 They come from Mae Bird, a beautiful site where Amanda takes these incredible, incredible photos of camping and food and mountains, and on certain days when I want to take in more than I put out, it’s nice to just lose myself in her world a little bit.